-Make Ahead: The cooked salsa can be refrigerated in an airtight container for a few weeks.
+Make Ahead: The cooked salsa can be refrigerated in an airtight container for up to a few weeks.
 Its pepper-heat level will diminish over the course of several days.

 - 1 pound green tomatillos (husks removed), rinsed